 My name is Nicole and I’m a bereaved mother to a beautiful little girl named Aerilyn Grace.
 Let me explain a little bit about myself and this blog.
 I’ve been a mom to a little boy named Kanin for the past four and half years.
-He’s a witty, strong willed handsome little man who loves to run around like a wild man.
-I also been playing wife to a United States Submariner for the past eight plus years.
+He’s a witty, strong-willed handsome little man who loves to run around like a wild man.
+I have also been playing wife to a United States Submariner for the past eight-plus years.

 On May 26th, 2015 my path towards bereavement began.
 We went in for a routine NT (Nuchal Test) and found out our baby had something called Anencephaly.
 This is a Neural Tube Defect (NTD) that is “not compatible with life”.
 We ended up deciding to carry her to term and on December 15th, 2015 Aeriyln Grace Miller was born and lived for 37 minutes.
 At 4:19pm I became a bereaved mother.